 Just like it’s cousins–heating oil and fossil fuels–cooking oils go up and down in price.
 Peanut oil had gone up so much that at Lowe’s in 2013, I found and purchased (and returned!) a 3 gallon jug of Crisco Frying Oil Blend… a mix of soybean and peanut oils for $35.
 With a little further research on the product, I discovered that blend was 80% soybean and 20% peanut.
 Over the years, I’ve personally settled on LouAna 100% peanut oil.
-In 2016 I found LouAna for about $24 for a 3 gallon jug at my local BJ’s.
-For 2018, I found a 3 gallon jug for $28.
+For 2019, I found a 3 gallon jug for $25.
 Please, don’t bother with oils like cottonseed from brands like Turkey Gold… oh, unless you like pesticides in you non-traditional fry.

 You should also have meat and fry thermometers on hand.
 One of the biggest fail points I have seen in doing this is the fry thermometer.
 I have more than one so I can check them against each other… you’d be surprised by the temperature differences.
 A few years back, I bought a Maverick Digital Oil Thermometer thinking this would solve all my problems.
 Well, it certainly helped reassure me of the oil temp, but I still kept an analog thermometer next to it to compare.
 My biggest complaint was that the clip does not attach well to the pot, such that the angle of the probe is right in the way.
 I solved this by reversing the clip, but fashioning a new one prior to having a hot pot will be this year’s priority.